Constraining cosmology with weak lensing voids: The impact of the map smoothing scale

 The analyses carried out in this work used smoothed WL convergence maps, which is required to suppress GSN.
 However this introduces an additional free parameter in the analysis -- the smoothing scale applied to the maps, where we use a Gaussian smoothing of $1 \arcmin$ in the main body of this work.
 In \cite{Davies2020} we studied how varying the smoothing scale impacts the resulting WL void statistics, and \cite{J.Liu2015} have shown that parameter constraints from WL peaks can be improved when multiple smoothing scales are combined.
 It is therefore useful to also show results for a different smoothing scale.

 The likelihood contours for the statistics presented in Table \ref{tab:percentage errors} are shown in Fig.~\ref{fig:2 arcmin contours}, but for a smoothing scale of $2 \arcmin$.
-These contours behave in a similar way to the case of $1 \arcmin$ smoothing, with the tightest constraints coming from the combined WL void abundance.
+These contours behave in a similar way to the case of $1 \arcmin$ smoothing, with tighter constraints coming from the WL void abundance compared to the tangential shear profiles.
 Overall these constraints are only slightly poorer than for the smaller smoothing scale.

 It is possible to create constraints from combining multiple smoothing scales.
-However, due to the limited number of WL map realisations (which ultimately limits the length of our data vector to less than 50 bins), we leave this analysis to a future work.
+However, for brevity, we leave this analysis to a future work.